mongodb/specifications/source/connection-string/connection-string-spec.rst

 A password may be supplied as part of the user information and is anything after the first colon (":") up until the end of the user information.

-If the username, or password section contains a percent sign ("%"), an at-sign ("@") or a colon (":") it MUST be URL encoded.
+Both username and password MUST be encoded according to `RFC 3986 Section 2.1, "Percent-Encoding" <https://tools.ietf.org/html/rfc3986#section-2.1>`_.
 If the user information contains an at-sign ("@") or more than one colon (":") then an exception MUST be thrown informing the user that the username and password must be URL encoded.
+(For historical reasons, this spec does not require drivers to throw an exception if other characters listed in RFC 3986 as delimiters appear in the username or password.)

 ----------------
 Host Information